 All warranty service provided by our Factory Service Centers, or an authorized Customer Care® technician.
-To schedule service, on-line, 24 hours a day, visit us at ge.com, or call 800.GE.CARES (800.432.2737).
-Please have serial number and model number available when calling for service.
+To schedule service, on-line, 24 hours a day, visit us at www.GEAppliances.com, or call 800.GE.CARES (800.432.2737).

 Staple your receipt here.

-Proof of the original purchase

-date is needed to obtain service

-under the warranty.
+Proof of the original purchase date is needed to obtain service under the warranty.